Can You Help Us With Photographs Of This Trek?

 The first view of Kang Yatse from the trail.
 Photo by Manoj MN

 The villages of Markha and Hankar

-The villages of Markha and Hankar are a rare sight – lush greenery in the middle of a barren, high altitude desert.
-The contrast between the dry desert mountains guarding a precious oasis of green civilisation is striking.
-While Markha is one of the biggest villages you would find on the trek, Hankar is more of a raw, isolated beauty.
+The villages of Markha and Hankar are a rare sight - lush greenery in the middle of a barren, high-altitude desert.
+The contrast between the dry desert mountains guarding a precious oasis of green civilization is striking.
+While Markha is one of the biggest villages you would find on the trek, Hankar is more of raw, isolated beauty.

 The view from Kongmaru La